hapax/hapax.github.io/assets/reality.md

 another famous 20th century physicist, was stumped by snapping spaghetti.
-There is nothing more wonderful to a geneticist than an E. coli bacterium, and to an entomologist, than a puddle of stagnant water.
+There is nothing more wonderful to a geneticist than an E. coli bacterium, and to an entomologist, a puddle of stagnant water.
 You get the idea.
 Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.